Rambo III: Release

+Marketing

+The trailer to the film had a negative response with reports of US audiences booing it.

 Cut version

 Potentially owing to the proximity of its release to the Hungerford massacre, one minute and five seconds of footage was removed from the film before it could be granted an 18 certificate by the British Board of Film Classification; the amount of deletions was then nearly tripled for its initial video release.
 Almost all of this footage was restored to the film upon video submission in 2000, aside from a compulsory cut for animal cruelty.

 Home media

 Rambo III was released on DVD on November 23, 2004, and a Blu-Ray release followed on May 23, 2008.
 Rambo III was released on 4K UHD Blu-Ray on November 13, 2018.
+The film's home video releases have been handled by Lionsgate, under license from French company StudioCanal.
+StudioCanal's parent company Canal+ had outbid 20th Century Fox for the rights to Carolco Pictures' library after it went bankrupt in 1995.
+The TV rights and digital distribution rights for Carolco's library belong with Paramount Pictures through its acquisition of Spelling Entertainment, who itself was given these specific rights from Carolco in 1992.
+The film was subsequently added to Paramount's streaming services Paramount+ and Pluto TV.

 Reception

 Box office

 Rambo III opened in the United States on May 25, 1988, at 2,562 theaters in its opening weekend (the four-day Memorial Day weekend), ranking #2 behind Crocodile Dundee II.
-Overall, the film grossed $53,715,611 domestically and then took $135,300,000 overseas, giving Rambo III a box office total of $189,015,611.
-The film underperformed at the box-office.
-Some critics noted that the timing of the movie, with its unabashedly anti-Soviet tone, ran afoul of the opening of communism to the West under Mikhail Gorbachev, which had already changed the image of the Soviet Union to a substantial degree by the time the movie was finished.
+Overall, the film grossed $53.7 million in the United States and Canada, and $135.3 million overseas, giving Rambo III a box office total of $189 million.
+The film was considered to have under-performed in comparison to the previous film in the series, which grossed nearly three times as much domestically.
+Some critics noted that the timing of the movie, with its unabashedly anti-Soviet tone, ran afoul of the opening of communism to the West under Mikhail Gorbachev, which had already changed the image of the Soviet Union to a substantial degree by the time the film was finished.

-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.